Nuitka/Nuitka/Developer_Manual.rst

 * Keeping track of iterations

-  The constraint collection trace should become the place, where variables or values track their use state.
+  The trace collection trace should become the place, where variables or values track their use state.
 The iterator should keep track of the "next()" calls made to it, so it can tell which value to given in that case.